 Below is a summary of the focus of Council's commitment to identifying the key issues and desired solutions.
 The summary is supported by the following detailed discussion as well as the attached analysis tables, which provide a comparative assessment of road-testing development proposals against the existing and proposed policy criteria.

 Implementation

-- Further, clearer and detailed engagement on completed content is required; - Delay of Code adoption positive if allows for appropriate road-testing and proofing; - Tailored variations required to reflect existing and preferred key policy;
+- Further, clearer and detailed engagement is required; - Code adoption be delayed to allow for appropriate road-testing and proofing; - Tailored variations required to reflect existing and preferred key policy;

 Heritage Matters